RyanRizzo96/Energy-Based-Hindsight-Experience-Prioritization/README.md

 # Energy-Based-Prioritization

+Supported by the AWS Cloud Credits for Research program.

 Comparison betwween Hindsight Experience Replay and Energy-Based Hindisght Experience Prioritization, averaged across 5 random seeds each, trained on 16 CPUs.
 (1 epoch = 40,000 iterations)

 Results improve on state-of-the-art HER implementation by Andrychowiz et.al.
 (2017)